1st Note

 CN-29 vs Overture III

-The CN-29 scores higher in Night Practice and Touch Reality.
+The CN-29 scores higher in quiet practice and piano-like touch.
 The Overture III costs $101 less.
-Choose the CN-29 if you prioritize quiet practice.
+Choose the CN-29 if quiet practice matters most.

 Williams Overture III →